Major League Soccer: Player acquisition and salaries

-The average salary for MLS players is $373,094, lower than the average salaries in England's second-tier EFL Championship ($420,000 in 2015), the Netherlands' Eredivisie ($445,000), or Mexico's Liga MX ($418,000 in 2015).
+In 2016, the average salary for MLS players was $373,094, lower than the average salaries in England's second-tier EFL Championship ($420,000 in 2015), the Netherlands' Eredivisie ($445,000), or Mexico's Liga MX ($418,000 in 2015).
 The league's minimum player salary increased in 2017 to $65,000 for most players, and roster players #25–30 saw their minimum salary increased to $53,000.

 MLS salaries are limited by a salary cap, which MLS has had in place since the league's inception in 1996.
 The purpose of the salary cap is to prevent the team's owners from unsustainable spending on player salaries and to prevent a competitive imbalance among teams.
 The salary cap survived a legal challenge by the players in the Fraser v.
 Major League Soccer lawsuit.
 The 2017 salary cap increased to $3.845 million per team.
 Each team is allowed up to 30 players on its first team roster.
-All 30 players are eligible for selection to each 18-player game-day squad during the regular season and playoffs.
+All 30 players are eligible for selection to each 18-player matchday squad during the regular season and playoffs.

 Teams may augment their squads by signing players from other leagues.
 MLS has two transfer windows—the primary pre-season transfer window lasts three months from mid February until mid May, and the secondary mid season transfer window runs one month from early July to early August.
 When an MLS club sells one of its players overseas, the club and the league split the transfer revenues, with the club retaining from 33% to 75% depending on the player's status and tenure.

 MLS teams have a limited number of international roster slots that they can use to sign non-domestic players.
 However, MLS teams often obtain green cards for their non-domestic players in order to qualify them for domestic status and thus free up international roster slots.
 In 2015, 49% of MLS players were born outside of the U.S. and Canada, with players from 58 countries represented.

 MLS has a set of pool goalkeepers who are signed to a contract with the league and are loaned to teams during emergencies in which they are missing a goalkeeper due to injuries or suspensions.
 The pool goalkeeper trains with an MLS club or an affiliated team when not assigned to a team; some pool goalkeepers, including Tim Melia, have gone on to be signed to permanent contract with their assigned teams.
 In the past, when rosters were smaller, there were multiple goalkeepers signed to the pool, however, in recent years only one or two keepers are signed as team rosters are much larger.